 Shrimp and Broccoli Stir Fry

 Heat 1 tablespoon of olive oil in a large skillet over medium-high heat.
-Add the broccoli, cover and cook 4-5 minutes, stirring occasionally.
+Add the broccoli florets, cover and cook 4-5 minutes, stirring occasionally.
 Remove to a clean plate.

 Add the remaining 2 teaspoons of olive oil to the skillet, add shrimp, cook stirring frequently, until starting to turn pink 1-2 minutes.
 You don’t want to overcook the shrimp at this point, they will become tough.
 They will continue to cook when you add everything back to the pan.